 Waitt Advanced Biophotonics Center

 Researchers in all realms of biology rely on microscopes to see the organisms, cells and even molecules that they study.
-But microscopes can only zoom in so far—the resolution of modern microscopes is about a quarter of a micrometer.
-This means that scientists can see cells and even some parts of cells but individual molecules—like the building blocks of proteins or DNA—are too small to distinguish from one another.
+But microscopes can only zoom in so far—the resolution of modern microscopes is about one-quarter of a micrometer (less than the width of a human hair).
+This means that scientists can see cells and even some parts of cells, but individual molecules—like the building blocks of proteins or DNA—are too small to distinguish from one another.
 Moreover, the dye molecules that can be attached to other molecules to light them up under the microscope wear out quickly, allowing only brief snapshots of their position.
 So, scientists face obstacles in seeing the tiniest details of molecules and in watching long-term processes inside cells.

 Cang showed how Amazon Cloud, an online data application, can be used to process the immense amount of data generated by super-resolution microscopes.
 The new approach could process an image that previously took 24 hours in only 72 minutes.

 He teamed up with Salk colleagues to study how proteins fold and bind to one another and develop new, stronger types of bonds.
 Cang’s imaging approaches let scientists see details of these processes not previously visible.

 He also discovered a new way to stop dyes from fading under the microscope.
 By changing the environment of a dye, he enabled the dye to give off a thousand times more light before it wears out.

 BS, Chemistry, University of Science and Technology of China, China